NREL/HPC/docs/Documentation/Applications/comsol.md

 For instructional videos, see the [COMSOL website](https://www.comsol.com) Video Gallery.

 ## Building Models in the COMSOL GUI
 Before beginning, it is a good practice to check the license status.
-To do so you need to run the following script command
+To do so, you need to run the following script command:

 ```
 [user@kl3 ~]$ ./lmstat.comsol